Originally posted by MontanaZag

 4. Any number of Senior Nights over the years -- watching special kids share their moment with parents/siblings/girlfriends ----- saying good bye while the Kennel Club chants "Thank you Seniors" clap clap clap clap clap...
 "Thank you Seniors" clap clap clap clap clap.
 Watching the hugs with Fewie, Munse, Fitz, Adrian.

-Those are but a few of the highlights I've been fortunate enough to enjoy.“The true measure of a Jesuit education,” said former Superior General Peter-Hans Kolvenbach, “is not what our students do, but who they become.”
+“The true measure of a Jesuit education,” said former Superior General Peter-Hans Kolvenbach, “is not what our students do, but who they become.”

 Comment

-Originally posted by jimmy b View Post1)
+Originally posted by jimmy b View Post

 It felt like we were on the verge of something special.
 At the WCC tourney at Toso in Santa Clara, with only a handful of Zag fans there - George Gee was one - the team just took care of business.
 They were a machine.
 Frahm, Matt, Nilsen with his D. Getting through Minnesota and Stanford didn't surprise.
 The following week in Arizona was one of the best weeks ever though it ended badly with the UConn loss - It felt we were going to win that game up until the end, but Rip Hamilton and Jake Voskul were tough.